XDagger/XIPs/XIPs/xip-1.md

 * **Work in progress (WIP)** -- Once the champion has asked the XDAG community whether an idea has any chance of support, they will write a draft XIP as a [pull request].
 Consider including an implementation if this will aid people in studying the XIP.
   * :arrow_right: Draft -- If agreeable, XIP editor will assign the XIP a number (generally the issue or PR number related to the XIP) and merge your pull request.
 The XIP editor will not unreasonably deny an XIP.
-  * :x: Draft -- Reasons for denying draft status include being too unfocused, too broad, duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the [XDAG philosophy](https://github.com/XDAG/wiki/wiki/White-Paper#philosophy).
+  * :x: Draft -- Reasons for denying draft status include being too unfocused, too broad, duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility.
 * **Draft** -- Once the first draft has been merged, you may submit follow-up pull requests with further changes to your draft until such point as you believe the XIP to be mature and ready to proceed to the next status.
 An XIP in draft status must be implemented to be considered for promotion to the next status (ignore this requirement for core XIPs).
   * :arrow_right: Last Call -- If agreeable, the XIP editor will assign Last Call status and set a review end date, normally 14 days later.
   * :x: Last Call -- A request for Last Call status will be denied if material changes are still expected to be made to the draft.
-We hope that XIPs only enter Last Call once, so as to avoid unnecessary noise on the RSS feed.
+We hope that XIPsnter Last C only eall once, so as to avoid unnecessary noise.
 Last Call will be denied if the implementation is not complete and supported by the community.
-* **Last Call** -- This XIP will listed prominently on the http://xips.XDAG.org/ website (subscribe via RSS at [last-call.xml](/last-call.xml)).
+* **Last Call** -- This XIP will listed prominently on the http://xdag.io/xips/ website.
   * :x: -- A Last Call which results in material changes or substantial unaddressed complaints will cause the XIP to revert to Draft.
   * :arrow_right: Accepted (Core XIPs only) -- After the review end date, the XDAG Core Developers will vote on whether to accept this change.
 If yes, the status will upgrade to Accepted.
   * :arrow_right: Final (Not core XIPs) -- A successful Last Call without material changes or unaddressed complaints will become Final.